bridgecrew-perf4/terraform-session-1/session_2/README.md

   After that we created a directory session_2, where we created our first configuration file ```main.tf``` (all terraform files have .tf extension) which has an EC2 resource, to provision that instance with ```Terraform server``` we have to give credentials such as ```access-key``` and ```secret-key```, but instead we created an EC2 role and attached it to it and we are good to go.
 When provision resources with terraform we also have to create ```providres.tf``` file that's how terraform knows which provider we are using and which cloud provider we want to provision our resource.

+## Notes

+- Terraform is a binary, it’s plugin based architecture.

 ## Additional questions

 #### Why do we have to move our terraform file under /usr/bin/ ?